jaiswaladi2468/Batch-1_Notes/kubernestes-Part-2.md

    - It exposes port 8081, which is likely the port used for accessing the "mongo-express" web interface.
 The `nodePort` is set to 30000, indicating that it will be exposed on this port on the cluster nodes.

 In summary, this YAML configuration sets up a Kubernetes cluster with a MongoDB database and a web-based MongoDB management tool (mongo-express).
 It uses ConfigMaps and Secrets to manage configuration and sensitive data and defines Services to allow external access to the MongoDB and mongo-express components.

+## Different types of Kubernetes services:

+1. **ClusterIP**:
+   - **Description**: ClusterIP is the default type of service.
+It exposes the service on an internal IP within the cluster.
+This means that the service is only reachable from within the cluster and is not accessible from outside the cluster.
+   - **Use Cases**: ClusterIP is often used for services that need to communicate with other services within the cluster, but do not need to be accessed from outside the cluster.
+For example, a database service that other services in the cluster need to connect to.

+2. **NodePort**:
+   - **Description**: NodePort exposes the service on a specific port on each node in the cluster.
+This means that the service is accessible via `<NodeIP>:<NodePort>`.
+Kubernetes automatically routes traffic that is sent to this port to one of the service's pods.
+   - **Use Cases**: NodePort is useful when you need to expose a service to the outside world.
+It's typically used in development or testing environments.
+It's not generally used in production as it exposes the service on all nodes, which might not be desirable.

+3. **LoadBalancer**:
+   - **Description**: LoadBalancer provides external access to the service by setting up a load balancer that distributes traffic across all the pods in the service.
+The external load balancer is provisioned by the cloud provider (like AWS, GCP, Azure) and it assigns a public IP address to the service.
+   - **Use Cases**: LoadBalancer is used when you want to expose a service to the internet.
+This is typically used in production environments where you want to ensure high availability and distribute incoming traffic across multiple pods.